M3U8 Downloader - Inspect Permitted HLS Manifests

 - Create controlled download tasks for public, owned, or authorized media.

-- Plan subtitles, metadata, queue limits, and API/MCP workflows.
+- Plan subtitles, metadata, queue limits, and API/MCP workflows before repeat jobs.

 Do not use this tool for